Sjan1/r-for-proteomics-tsl/notes/04_Notes_to_session4.md

 ### V. TMT pipeline - we should start working on it as soon as a progress is made on TASK1&2.

 ## Other points discussed in April
 1. Plot theoretical fragment masses with search intervals over MS2 spectra.
 That would require a shiny spectrum zooming functionality.
+It is a little surprising that raw data (spectra) and identification data (fragmentation table) are well connected.
 2. Charge deconvoluted MS2 spectra plots (with annotation) are a convenient tool for manual spectrum validation.
 3. We found 1Da error in precursor masses in MS.GF+ result.
 That can only mean that Asp/Glu deamidation took place or precursor masses were no recognized correctly.
 Mascot has a function to corrects the latter and deamidation could be added as a variable modification in new search.
 This would be interesting to compare, I guess when all the other things are done.
 Do I remember well that in another Laurent's data file this problem was not observed?
 4. Compare the results of two search engines.
 To develop confidence in PSMs when using MS.GF+ we are not used to, the best is to compare with Mascot first.
 It could give us a few extra PSMs and increase confidence.
 In the long run, running a second search engine on HPC might be of interest.